-- 1. Attach your external display to the appropriate port, and turn it on. - 2.
-Go to NVIDIA Control Panel (see page C 2). - Double-click Display (if the sub-menus are not visible), and then click Change resolution. - 4.
+- 1. Attach your external display to the appropriate port, and turn it on. - Go to the NVIDIA Control Panel. - Double-click Display (if the sub-menus are not visible), and then click Change resolution. - 4.
 Click to select the display, and then adjust the settings from "2.Choose the resolution." and "3.Apply the following settings." - 5.
 Click Apply to save the settings.

-Figure C - 4 Change Resolution
+Figure C - 20 Change Resolution